Sixth Form Dress Code (from September 2023)

 • Smart cardigan

 • Smart leather or suede shoes / boots (or shoes / boots of leather or suede appearance)

 • Formal items, such as waistcoats and ties, are optional

 Please also be aware of the following:

-• ‘Dress Down Friday’, on a Friday students are permitted to wear jeans, trainers, hoodies and t-shirts if they wish.
-Dress Down Friday is a privilege which can be revoked if the dress code is not adhered too.
+• ‘Dress Down Friday’.
+On a Friday, students are permitted to wear jeans, trainers, hoodies and t-shirts if they wish.
+Dress Down Friday is a privilege which can be revoked if the dress code is not adhered to.

 Please assume that anything not specifically listed above is not allowed.
 For example, crop tops or visible tattoos, are not included on the list, so are not permitted.
 Any clothing made of denim or leather is not deemed as ‘smart’.
 Clothing with rips, holes or large logos/slogans will also not be deemed as being ‘smart’.
 The judgement of the Sixth Form Team will be final on all matters relating to the Sixth Form Dress Code.